kalxas/rasdaman/doc/main/11_cheatsheets.rst

         &request=ProcessCoverages
         &query=for $covIter in (covName) ...

-The *WCS-client* deployed with every rasdaman installation provides a convenient console for interactively writing and executing WCPS queries: open http://localhost:8080/rasdaman/ows in your Web browser and proceed to the *ProcessCoverages* tab.
+The *WSClient* deployed with every rasdaman installation provides a convenient console for interactively writing and executing WCPS queries: open http://localhost:8080/rasdaman/ows in your Web browser and proceed to the *ProcessCoverages* tab.